fastify/fastify/docs/Routes.md

 adding a `/` route will only match `/something/`.
 If we consider a prefix `/something`, adding a `/` route will match both `/something` and `/something/`.

+Passing `prefixRootOnly: true` to the route options will match only `/something`.

 <a name="custom-log-level"></a>
 ### Custom Log Level